An easy recipe for Applesauce Chocolate Chip Cookies that are so good you’ll wonder why you haven’t made them this way before.

-These cookies are soft, cakey and have just the right amount of spice to them.
-They are devine little morsels and definitely are a keeper in my book.
-So disclaimer time – I love nuts in food when I can see it like in pasta or salads, but I have to draw the line on baked goods.
-For me, there’s something about biting into what looks like a gorgeous cookie and WHAM there’s a nut.
+These Applesauce Chocolate Chip Cookies are soft, cakey and have just the right amount of spice to them.
+They are divine little morsels and definitely are a keeper in my book.
+So disclaimer time – I love nuts in food when I can see them in plain sight, like in pasta or salads, but I have to draw the line on baked goods.
+For me, there’s something about biting into what looks like a gorgeous chocolate chip cookie and WHAM there’s a nut.
 My gag reflex goes into overdrive!

 Add 1 cup of sugar to the ROOM TEMPERATURE cube of butter and cream it.
 Cream it good.
 Until light and fluffy!

 Bake them at 375 for 12-14 minutes or until lightly browned on the bottoms and the tops are cooked through.
 Mine are a tad flat for 2 reasons.
 1) I didn’t use room temp butter and 2) I’m still figuring out the correct temps for my convection oven.
-So expect yours to be taller and more cake like, assuming you do as I say and not as I do.
+So expect yours to be taller and more cake-like, assuming you do as I say and not as I do.

 Now go forth and make some deliciousness for someone you love. (that includes YOU).

 - Preheat the oven to 375º F and line baking sheets with parchment or silpats, set aside.

 - Cream the butter and sugar until light and fluffy.
 Add the applesauce and mix to incorporate.